BattlesOfBrass/.github/README.md

 ## 🕹️ The Core Loop

-We are focusing on strategics and community drivenness , thats wjy we want to achieve:
+We are focusing on strategics and community drivenness, thats why we want to achieve:

   * **Grid-Based Lethality:** Positioning is everything.
 If you're out in the open, you're dead.
 No RNG to save you here; just pure tactics.
   * **A Simple and Fair Game:** Under the hood, we're prioritizing deterministic logic so the game stays consistent for your playstyle!